Database

 Lack of obligation to share passive infrastructure

-There is no obligation for passive infrastructure sharing in the country to deliver telecom services to end-users, and it is not practised in the mobile sector or in the fixed sector, based on commercial agreements.
+It is reported that there is no obligation for passive infrastructure sharing in Nigeria to deliver telecom services to end users.
+However, it is practised in both the mobile and fixed sectors based on commercial agreements.

 Coverage Telecommunications sector